RedSection/OffensivePH/README.md

 # offensiveph

 OffensivePH is a post-exploitation tool that utilizes an old Process Hacker driver to bypass several user-mode access controls.

 ## Usage
 - Compile OffensivePH with VS2019 (tested).
 - Execute with Admin privileges.
+- offensiveph.exe: Standalone tool that can be used as a shellcode loader or process killer.
+- Hook2Kph.dll: a DLL that can be injected into your process to redirect several standard API calls to IOCTLs.
+Tools like sRDI can be used to convert Hook2Kph.dll into shellcode and inject your attacker process.
+- OffensivePH will extract the old Process Hacker driver from its resource section into the current directory with the name kph.sys and create a service to install driver.
+After execution service and file should be deleted automatically.
 ```
 offensivph.exe [-kill|-peb|-hijack|-apcinject] [<PID>] [<URL>]
 	-kill		: Kill process (can kill PPLs)